 As your chemicals treat the water, they release gases, which will get trapped beneath the cover and reenter your water, leaving it with higher chemical levels than you intended.
 Not only does this affect your water, but it also causes damage to the underside of your cover over time!

 Avoiding this is easy.
 Simply leave your cover off for 30 minutes following any water treatment, and the chemicals will have room to off-gas without affecting your water or cover.

 Your filters are the barrier between your water and debris and bacteria, so keeping them clean is vital to your water’s health.
 This will ensure your filtration system is effectively doing its job.

 To maintain the efficiency of your filter, you’ll need to clean them once a week, once a month, and every three months.

 While this may seem like a lot of work, it’s a quick and easy process when you follow your schedule.

 Weekly: rinse your filters using the garden hose.
-Allow to dry, then return them to your swim spa.
+Allow to dry, then return them to your spa.

 Monthly: Spray with filter cleaner and allow it to sit for 30 minutes.
 Then, thoroughly rinse under running water and set aside to dry.
 Once dry, return it to your spa.